 Football movement does not exist

 Football is a sport of interactions.
 Players are interacting with the football surrounding: the ball, teammates, opponents, pitch, goals, etc. These interactions are what we call football (inter)actions like passing, pressing and creating space.
 In other words, the performance of players

 Football actions are made of movements

 The above philosophical analysis does not mean the word ‘movement’ does not exist at all in football.
-The only thing I have done so far is putting the term ‘movement’ in perspective and shown that it does not exist in combination with the term ‘football’.
+The only thing I have done so far is putting the term ‘movement’ in perspective and show that it does not exist in combination with the term ‘football’.
 But independently it does exist as football actions are made of a cluster of movements.
-For example, when passing the ball a player has to swing his leg, flex and extend his knee, etc. These are all movements as an integral part of a football action.
+For example, when passing the ball a player has to swing his leg, flex and extend his knee, etc. These are all movements as an integral part of

 Top-down or bottom-up training?